DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 This directory contains the Java source code for a Java callout for Apigee Edge that does AES Encryption and Decryption of data or message payloads.

-This code is licensed under the Apache Source License v2.0.
+This code is Copyright (c) 2016 Apigee Corp, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Using the Custom Policy

-If you edit policies offline, copy the jar file for the custom policy, available in  callout/target/edge-callout-aes-encryptor-1.0-SNAPSHOT.jar  to your apiproxy/resources/java directory.
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/edge-callout-aes-encryptor-1.0-SNAPSHOT.jar)  to your apiproxy/resources/java directory.
 If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Edge API Proxy Editor .

 When you use the policy to encrypt data, the resulting cipher-text can be decrypted by other systems.
 Likewise, the policy can decrypt cipher-text obtained from other systems.
 To do that, the encrypting and decrypting systems need to use the same key, the same AES mode, the same padding, and the same Initialization Vector (IV).
 Read up on AES if this is not clear to you.